Slender Man (film)

-Released in the United States on August 10, 2018, the film was poorly received by critics and audiences but was a box office success, grossing $51.7 million against a budget of $10 million.
+Slender Man was released in the US on August 10, 2018 by Sony Pictures Releasing.
+The film was a commercial success, grossing $51.7 million against a budget of $10 million.
+However, it received generally negative reviews from critics, who criticized its narrative, performances, screenplay, and lack of scares.
 For her performance, Sinclair was nominated for the Golden Raspberry Award for Worst Supporting Actress.